The Vermont Statutes Online

 § 605.
 Amount to be raised by taxation

 Upon passage of the budget by the annual Town meeting, the amounts stated therein as the amount to be raised by property taxes shall constitute a determination of the amount of the levy for the purposes of the Town in the corresponding tax year and the Selectboard shall levy such taxes on the grand list furnished by the listers for the corresponding tax year.

 § 606.
 Departmental budget

 The budget for a department shall include all proposed expenditures as provided in the overall budget adopted at Town meeting.
 Town department heads shall not exceed expenditures as approved by voters, or as altered by the Selectboard or Town Manager, as permitted through this charter or as permitted by Vermont law.
 (Amended 2015, No. M-1, § 2, eff.
 Jan.
 27, 2015; 2017, No. M-5, § 2, eff.
 May 17, 2017.)

 § 607.
 Transfers of appropriation

 The Town Manager may at any time transfer an unencumbered appropriation balance or portion thereof between general classification of expenditures with an office, agency, or department.
-The Selectboard shall be notified in writing of all such interdepartment transfers.
+The Selectboard shall be notified in writing of all such interdepartmental transfers.
 The Selectboard may transfer an unencumbered appropriation balance or a portion thereof between departments.
 All transfers shall be documented and signed, and distributed to the Town Clerk and Treasurer.
-Account transfers as noted in this section must be managed within the total budget, with its constraint as required by section 304 of this chapter.
+Account transfers as noted in this section must be managed within the total budget, with its constraint as required by section 304 of this charter.
 (Amended 2015, No. M-1, § 2, eff.
 Jan.
 27, 2015; 2017, No. M-5, § 2, eff.
 May 17, 2017.)

 - Subchapter 007: TAXATION